sparkflows/sparkflows-docs/docs/user-guide/data-preparation/data-validation.rst

      - It validates incoming dataset schema against defined schema validation rules.
 It also imputes missing values as per rules definition.
    * - Validate Address
      - It validates address data value against a valid address format.
 Some of the valid address formats are '123 xyx avenue' and '1/1 block-D street'
+   * - Validate Fields Advanced
+     - It validates incoming dataset based on validation rules defined using validation functions.
+This node facilitates validation of columns using multiple conditions joined using logical operators like AND / OR
+   * - Validate Fields Simple
+     - It validates incoming dataset based on validation rules defined using validation functions.

 Compare Datasets
 ----------------------------------------